hanneskaeufler/crytic/README.md

 In order to avoid dependencies for tiny amounts of savings I rather copied/adapted a bit of code from [timeout.cr](https://github.com/hugoabonizio/timeout.cr) and [crystal-diff](https://github.com/MakeNowJust/crystal-diff).

 Obviously I didn't invent mutation testing.
 While I cannot remember where I have read about it initially, my first recollection is the [mutant](https://github.com/mbj/mutant) gem for ruby.
+[Markus Shirp](https://github.com/mbj), author of mutant is also the one who explained the notion of a "neutral" mutant to me in private chat.
+I took his idea and implemented it in crytic as well.
+Thanks!

 ### Alternatives